jyoo980/crypto-exchange/README.md

 # crypto-exchange

-An easy way to check the most up-to-date exchange rates between popular cryptocurrencies and real-world currency.
-Built using the CoinBase API. crypo-exchange also shows historical exchange rate data for cryptocurrencies, going back up to a year.
+An easy way to check the most up-to-date exchange rates between popular cryptocurrencies and real-world currency. crypo-exchange uses the CryptoCompare API to get the exchange rates for over 5 commonly used cryptocurrencies, and stores them in a custom cache. crypo-exchange also shows historical exchange rate data for cryptocurrencies, going back up to a year.
 Below are some screenshots of the app in action.

 <p align="center">
 <img src="https://github.com/jyoo980/crypto-exchange/blob/master/CryptoExchange/Assets.xcassets/v1.2-p1.imageset/v1.2-p1.png" width="327" height="561" style="float: left; width: 30%; margin-right: 1%; margin-bottom: 0.5em;">